simeononsecurity/Blue-Team-Tools/Linux/CCDCprep/Checklist/README.md

 Once we have that information, we should:

-1. Change the default passwords and turn off any anonamous logins or default users.
+1. Change the default passwords and turn off any anonymous logins or default credentials.
 2. Check the configuration files for anything we might have missed in documentation.
 3. Update the service where possible.
 4. Make note of where the service outputs logs so we can monitor them for potential indicators that something is wrong.
 If there are no logs by default try and turn some on.
-5. SCP a copy of the logfiles to our JumpBox so we can see if they have been altered later.
+5. SCP a copy of the log files to our JumpBox so we can see if they have been altered later.